vippsas/vipps-partner/README.md

 [Userinfo](#use-userinfo)
 endpoints for both.

+**Please note:**
+* If the merchant can, in any way, see or access the API keys you _must not_ use partner keys, as that will make it possible to act on behalf of all your merchants.
+* If you are already using the same, identical API-keys for multiple merchants, you are _already_ using partner keys.
+That's good.

 See:
 * [Partner keys for eCom](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#partner-keys)
 * [Partner keys for Recurring](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md#partner-keys)
 * [Getting started: Quick overview of how to make an API call](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md#quick-overview-of-how-to-make-an-api-call)

 **Please note:** Vipps payments can only be made to merchants that have a customer relationship with Vipps, and that have gone through the required compliance checks, etc after ordering Vipps on [portal.vipps.no](https://portal.vipps.no).
 It is not possible to pay the partner instead of the merchant.
 See also:
 [Can I create a marketplace with multiple merchants?](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md#can-i-create-a-marketplace-with-multiple-merchants)